shakkathir/aws.remote.dev.setup.resources/setup.guide.md

-### install notes created on 11/10/2021 creating a new machine in TRI IE-dev account
+## Install notes created on 11/10/2021 creating a new machine in TRI IE-dev account

 ### Local Laptop Setup
 	### Install AWS CLI v2 or latest